extremenetworks/ansible_collections.extreme.fe/ansible_collections/extreme/fe/README.md

 # Extreme Networks Fabric Engine Collection

-The Ansible Extreme Networks Fabric Engine collection includes a variety of Ansible content to help automate the management of Extreme Networks Fabric Engine (VOSS) network switches.
+The Ansible Extreme Networks Fabric Engine collection includes a variety of Ansible content to help automate the management of Extreme Networks Fabric Engine network switches.

-This collection has been tested against Fabric Engine VOSS 9.3.2.0.
+This collection has been tested against Fabric Engine 9.3.2.0.

 ## Ansible version compatibility